Leorey N. Saligan, PhD, RN, CRNP, FAAN

 - Serves as an officer within the United States Public Health Service

-- Became an Assistant Clinical Investigator and Principal Investigator of several clinical protocols in 2009.
+- Became an Assistant Clinical Investigator and Principal Investigator of several clinical protocols since 2009.

 - Joined NINR in 2007 as a postdoctoral fellow within the Symptom Management Branch, where he became a Lead Associate Investigator of a clinical trial involving individuals with fibromyalgia